oVirt/ovirt-site/source/template/detailedclonevmfromsnapshot.html.md

 2. Multiple storage domains - on introduction of multiple storage domains
 3. Live snapshots - on introducing of snapshot entity and the association of snapshot and VM configuration (needed for querying VM configuration by snapshot)
 4. Direct LUN -on introduction of LUN-based disks (maybe this can postponed for later phase).
+5. Hot plug/unplug - this feature may depend on hot plug/unplug - see open issues section
  Add a link to the feature description for relevant features.
 Does this feature effect other oVirt projects?
 Other projects?

 ### Documentation / External references